fleola/my-app/components-new-app/README.md

-## Styling Components - 01
+## Styling Components - 03

-Create an index.css file and import it within the index.js file.
-Add a .welcome class to the Welcome component that changes its background color and adds a border.
+Modify the Login component from Forms 03 so that the "login" button background color is "red" when the inputted password's length is shorter than 8 characters, green otherwise.